n2ygk/dot-tutorial/certifcation/notes.md

 ### General Issues

-So far the errors were because I have it set to require PKCE.
-So I made PKCE heroku-configurable and off for now.
+~Initial errors were because I have it set to require PKCE.~ I made PKCE configurable via env and off for now.

-Generated and added RSA KEY but neither jwcrypto nor oidcc likes the JWKS:
+~Generated and added RSA KEY but neither jwcrypto nor oidcc likes the JWKS:
-"Unable to verify id_token signature based on server keys" "server JWKS does not contain a key with the correct kty that also matches (or does not have) alg/x5t#S256/'use':'sig'"

-D'oh!
-I had set the application algorithm to HMAC with SHA-2 256 instead of RSA!
+"Unable to verify id_token signature based on server keys" "server JWKS does not contain a key with the correct kty that also matches (or does not have) alg/x5t#S256/'use':'sig'"~ (Resolved: D'oh!
+I had set the application algorithm to HMAC instead of RSA!)

 The following summarize tests that did not fully pass.
-Some are pretty easy things like needing to mock all the possible standard claims.
+Some are pretty easy things like ~needing to mock all the possible standard claims~(done).
 Others are harder, like properly implementing claims processing.
+And then there are the really hard ones;-)

 ### oidcc-response-type-missing: REVIEW